KevinJ-Huang/PIRM2018/README.md

 # PIRM2018
 Track B

+### The newest code is move to https://github.com/MTlab/ECCV_PIRM_2018, for more imformation, please visit this website.

 #### 1. You need to use a checkpoint file to save your model and a dataset file to  place your dataset.